Jalynn-X/crypto-pipeline/README.md

 - GCS bucket: `your-project-id-bucket`
 - BigQuery dataset: `crypto_dataset` (in your chosen location)

-> If you have questions of setting up bucket and bigquery with terraform, you can refer to course material
+> I followed the setup in the course material.
+If you have questions of setting up bucket and bigquery with terraform, you can refer to [course material](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/01-docker-terraform/terraform/windows.md)
 ---

 ### Step 3 — Environment Setup

-If you want to use docker in codespace later, you can do the next steps in codespace by directly clicking "Creating codespace on main"
+If you want to use docker in codespace later, you can do the next steps in codespace by directly clicking code on this [page](https://github.com/Jalynn-X/crypto-pipeline/tree/main) and then selecting "Creating codespace on main"

 1. Install Dependencies
     ```bash